 Applying for the right licences and permits can take time, effort and money, but it’s an investment worth making.

-Without the right permissions, your food business could be just one ingredient away from a home-cooked disaster.
+Without the correct permissions, your food business could be just one ingredient away from a home-cooked disaster.
 Even with the best skill set and cleanest equipment in the world, factors outside of your control (such as ingredients and allergens) can easily have an impact on the food you serve.
 There are often stories in the news of salmonella or listeria outbreaks caused by food.
 Don’t take the risk – make sure your business can serve up legitimate and safe meals.

 - Is your proposed food business operation suitable for a residential area?